 Mandalay Resources Corp. purchased 100% of CMCB, which was on care and maintenance at the time, in August 2010.
 Mining was restarted in September 2010, processing was recommenced in January 2011, and the first gold-silver concentrate was shipped in February 2011.
 The ramp-up of Cerro Bayo ore production to 1,200 tonnes per day was achieved on time and completed in the fourth quarter of 2012, and again ramped-up to 1,400 tonnes per day in 2014.
+The operation was suspended following an inundation event on June 9, 2017 and the Company moved to care and maintenance on September 29, 2017.

 Location, Property, and Permitting: